starbeamjs/starbeam/packages/universal/renderer/README.md

 As a result, Starbeam resources cannot be instantiated until React's special [Resource Setup Phase](#special-phases).

-In practice, this means that resources are `undefined` during the initial render of a React component.
-If `undefined` is not desirable, React's `setupResource` has an `initial` option that you can use to specify what the initial value of the resource should be during initial render.
+In practice, React resources are declared through the public `useResource` hook.
+That hook creates the resource value at top-level hook position and defers sync, subscriptions, and cleanup registration until React's resource setup phase.
+`Lifecycle.use` inside `useSetup` is not a supported React resource path because it would call React hooks from inside a setup blueprint.

 > Note that this is a fundamental consequence of React's decision to disallow
 > render functions from registering cleanup handlers at the top level.